robertdavidgraham/masscan/doc/masscan.8.markdown

     that since this scanner is stateless, retries are sent regardless if replies have already been received.

-  * `--nmap`: print help aobut nmap-compatibility alternatives for these options.
+  * `--nmap`: print help about nmap-compatibility alternatives for these options.

   * `--pcap-payloads`: read packets from a libpcap file containing packets